amd/aocl-fftz/README.md

 both forward and backward directions, and (ii) real one-dimensional data of any size, excluding prime sizes greater than 7 and their multiples, in both forward and backward directions with support for in-place and out-of-place result placements.

-The important kernels in this library are vectorized to speed-up the single-threaded core performance.
+The kernels in this library are vectorized to speed-up the single-threaded core performance.
 The library supports the computations of parallel FFTs by taking advantage of shared-memory parallelism using OpenMP threads.

 AOCL-FFTZ introduces a generic and unified API set for supporting precision types (single-precision and double-precision), and both the single-threaded and multi-threaded execution modes.